cvonfeldt/microsoft-sentinel-investigations/Sentinel-Part-5/README.md

 ![5.3](screenshots/5.3.png)
 ![5.3](screenshots/5.31.png)

-We see the list of ports column, and expanding to see all of the ports, we can see it's all of the common high-value attack vector ports (remote ports, lateral movement ports, database ports):
+We see the list of ports column, and expanding to see all of the ports:
 ![5.3](screenshots/5.33.png)

+We can see it's all of the common high-value attack vector ports (remote ports, lateral movement ports, database ports).

 Going back to the query output:
 ![5.3](screenshots/5.32.png)